 - Monitor Display for a Check In Computer: 800 x 576, 256 colors

-Operating System Compatible with 32 and 64-bit versions of Windows.
+Operating System Compatible with the following 32 and 64-bit versions of Windows.
 Does Procare support beta versions of Windows?

 - Windows 8 (Procare Version 10.2.4672 and higher)

 - Not compatible with Windows RT (which looks like Windows 8, but isn't)

 - Windows 7